justyntemme/addContext/README.md

 To use this program, you will need to have a GPT-3 API key from OpenAI.
 Once you have your key, follow these steps:

 1. Clone this repository to your local machine.
-2. Inside the cloned directory, run `go mod download` to download the required dependencies.
+2. Inside the cloned directory, run `go mod tidy` to download the required dependencies.
-3. Run `go build addContext.go` to build the program.
+3. Run `go build main.go` to build the program.
 4. Run the program with the following flags:

   - `-u` or `--url`: The GitHub repository URL to clone.